 International treks in Canada, France, Spain, England, Scotland, Kenya, Uganda, Tanzania, South Africa, Nepal, New Zealand, Israel, and Iceland, form the backbone of my latest project.
 The World’s Great Hiking Trails, which will be published by Rizzoli in 2017.

-In addition to hiking some 18,000 miles on six continents, I’m a former outdoor education instructor and guide with worldwide experience in scuba diving, horseback riding, kayaking, climbing, and skiing.
+In addition to hiking some 18,000 miles on six continents, I’m also a former outdoor education instructor and guide with worldwide experience in scuba diving, horseback riding, kayaking, climbing, and skiing.
 I’ve been on several extended expeditions in Africa, Asia, and North America, each lasting between 7 and 17 months.
-I’ve taught outdoor skills including horseback riding, kayaking, canoeing, orienteering, survival, skiing, leave-no-trace wilderness ethics, and more.
+I’ve taught outdoor skills including horseback riding, kayaking, canoeing, orienteering, survival, skiing, leave-no-trace wilderness ethics, nature studies, and more.

 Both my writing and my outdoor activities reflect my interest in environmental issues and sustainable travel.
 I was a senior editor at Island Press, a Washington D.C. publisher that works with environmental organizations to develop books focusing on cutting edge environmental issues.
-I have also directed a nature studies program and developed and taught classes in various aspects of ecology and animal adaptations.
-This knowledge is reflected in the subjects I chooses to write about and the deep well of background I brings to my coverage.

 Clockwise: Dry-suit diving in Iceland, Skiing in New England, Cave diving in Mexico (photo by Yvette Cardoza),Hiking the Appalachian Trail, Winter backpacking in Tennessee, Horseback riding in Florida, Ice climbing in Alaska